HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 	return render(request, 'FriendsVIS.html')
 ```

 In whichever rendering function is relevant to the data/template you're using, declare some variable to hold the result of the formatting function we just wrote.
-This function should return a rendering of the proper template, plus some funny django business:
+This function should return a rendering of the proper template, plus some funny Django business:

 ```
 def some_relevant_name(request):